 In the early 1960s, when New Westminster still had an active harbor with international ships arriving regularly, a few people from this congregation started visiting ships there.
 This was the beginning of the Seafarers Ministry, which later continued in the harbours of Vancouver, Delta and Surrey.

 In the beginning the members of New West church were exclusively Dutch and mainly young.
-Today we have young and elderly members in our congregation plus members from at least ten different nationalities worshipping together on any given Sunday.
+Today we have young and elderly members in our congregation plus members from at least twenty different nationalities worshiping together on any given Sunday.
 This diversity is well reflected in our staff and within the leadership of our congregation, and several fellowships are emerging where people can worship and pray together in their own heart language (see “Languages” menu item).

 We have celebrated our 25th, 40th and 50th anniversaries respectively with gratitude to God for His faithfulness, blessings and grace to our congregation all these years.

 On Sunday, October 9, 2022, New Westminster CRC celebrated its 70th anniversary!
 As a way to commemorate this milestone, we have commissioned a 70th Anniversary Documentary film that captures not only our past but our hope-filled future!